 However, if you want to add your stingray to a watercolor background then keep reading!

 If you made any of the other sea creatures, you already know how to make the watercolor background.
-If not, keep reading!
+If not, it’s super simple.

 Watercolor Background Instructions